Our Commitment to Privacy

 Categories of personal information disclosed for business purposes

-Please note that certain types of personal information collected or maintained by a covered business are exempt from the CPRA.
-For example, a covered business has limited obligations, or in some cases, no obligations, under the CPRA with regard to the following types of personal information:
+Please note that certain types of personal information collected or maintained by a covered business are exempt from the CCPA.
+For example, a covered business has limited obligations, or in some cases no obligations, under the CCPA with regard to the following types of personal information:

-In addition, some businesses are not subject to the CPRA, such as:
+In addition, some businesses are not subject to the CCPA, such as:

 - A business that does not do business in the State of California

-- A business that is not organized or operated for the profit of financial benefit of its shareholders or other owners
+- A business that is not organized or operated for the profit or financial benefit of its shareholders or other owners

 - A business that has annual gross revenue of $25,000,000 or less

-Furthermore, under the CPRA, there are a number of situations where a covered business under the CPRA may refuse to honor a CPRA request to delete a consumer’s personal information and is allowed to continue to maintain the personal information.
-Some examples include situations where retention of the personal information is reasonably necessary to:
+Furthermore, under the CCPA there are a number of situations where a covered business under the CCPA may refuse to honor a CCPA request to delete a consumer's personal information and is allowed to continue to maintain the personal information.
+Some examples include situations where retention of the personal information is necessary to:

-- Complete the transaction for which the personal information was collected, provide a good or service requested by the consumer or reasonably anticipated within the context of the covered business’s ongoing business relationship with the consumer, or otherwise perform a contract between the Fidelity company and the consumer
+- complete the transaction for which the personal information was collected, provide a good or service requested by the consumer or reasonably anticipated within the context of the covered business's ongoing business relationship with the consumer, or otherwise perform a contract between the Fidelity Institutional Company and the consumer

 You should generally expect to receive a response within 45 days of the date we receive your request.
 However, in some instances, we may require an additional 45 days to process your request in which case we will notify you and explain why the extension is necessary.